 The previous retirement plans are what most people think about when they think about the military retirement system.
 The rule of thumb most people use when thinking about the previous military retirement plans is 50% of base pay at 20 years of service.

 This is shorthand for using a 2.5% multiplier for their retirement pay multiplier for each year of service.
 20 years is the minimum requirement to reach retirement eligibility, which is why it is most frequently used.
 But you can serve over 20 years and you will still earn an additional 2.5% for each year served.
 So 20 years is 50%, 25 years is 62.5%, 30 years is 75%, etc.

 The Blended Retirement System uses a 2.0% multiplier instead of a 2.5% multiplier, making a 20-year pension worth 40% of the retirement pay multiplier instead of the current 50%.
 25 years would be 50%, 30 years would be 60%, etc.

 When does retirement pay start?

 There are no changes to the start date for retirement pay.
 Active duty members will receive their retirement pay starting the month after they retire from active duty.
-Members of the Guard or Reserves will begin receiving their retirement pay at age 60, or earlier if they qualify based on active duty service mobilizations.
+Members of the Guard or Reserves will receive their retirement pay at age 60 or earlier if they qualify based on active duty service mobilizations.

 Lump Sum Option – Control Over How & When Retirement Pay is Received

-Retirees under the Blended Retirement System will be able to choose one of three methods for receiving their retirement benefits.
+Retirees under the Blended Retirement System can choose one of three methods for receiving their retirement benefits.